e-300/Containerized-Chatbot/README.md

-# DevOps Assistant MVP
+# Devloper Assistant MVP
-A containerized AI assistant specialized in DevOps, cloud infrastructure, and platform engineering topics.
+A containerized AI assistant specialized in reading codebases, code security, and software design.
+This AI assistant is designed to help developers when they encounter a new codebase, it will traverse through the code base and provide a detailed explanation to the developer what the codebase consists of, potential security concerns and what the code is doing all from a cli chat interface.
 Built with production-ready practices including monitoring, CI/CD automation, and container orchestration.